 There is a broad variety of youth employment services and activities in the Northern Virginia region, with a number of both public and non-profit providers available to deliver services.
-An RFP was issued in 2020 to competitively bid for WIOA Youth services and Fairfax County Department of Family Services was awarded the contract, which can be renewed annually through 2025.
-The Area #11 WIOA Youth Program continues to be one of the largest in the Commonwealth, even though Area #11 is at 100% Out-of-School Youth enrollments, exceeding the mandatory requirement under WIOA that 75% of program spending must be for participants who are Out-of-School Youth.
+An RFP was issued in 2020 to competitively bid for WIOA Youth services and Fairfax County Department of Family Services was awarded the contract; this contract will be rebid in 2025.
+The Area #11 WIOA Youth Program continues to be one of the largest in the Commonwealth, even though Area #11 is at nearly 100% Out-of-School Youth enrollments, exceeding the mandatory requirement under WIOA that 75% of program spending must be for participants who are Out-of-School Youth.
 Through increased outreach efforts and improved partnerships with educational and community organizations, Area #11 has steadily increased the numbers of Out-of-School young adults enrolled in the program.
-The Northern Virginia WIOA Youth Program ended FY 2022 with 151 enrollments.
+The Northern Virginia WIOA Youth Program ended FY 2024 with 243 enrollments.

 Staff have continued to serve WIOA eligible youth with individual case management services and increase program enrollments by building new partnerships and through projects customized to meet the needs of specific at-risk youth populations.
-With the increase in the age requirement from 21 years of age to 24 years of age, the WIOA Youth Program has worked significantly to target older young adults in outreach efforts.
-As a result, in FY 2020, 88% of WIOA Youth participants were between the ages of 19-24 years old.
+The WIOA Youth Program has worked significantly to target older Out-of-School young adults in our outreach efforts, partnering with community-based organizations, shelters, gang response intervention teams, Adult Education, and other organizations serving older youth.
 Young adults in the program have varying types of barriers, with 80% being Basic Skills Deficient and over 50% having a disability.

-SkillSource and its One-Stop Operator also administer a local non-WIOA Summer Youth Program, the Educating Youth through Employment Program (EYE), which has helped nearly 1,500 young adults gain summer employment since program inception in 2006.
-The EYE Program provides teens and young adults, ages 17-24, with professional, paid employment opportunities at agencies, non-profit organizations and private sector companies throughout Northern Virginia.
+SkillSource and its One-Stop Operator also administer a local non-WIOA Summer Youth Program, the Educating Youth through Employment Program (EYE), which has helped over 2,000 young adults gain summer employment since program inception in 2006.
+The EYE Program provides teens and young adults, ages 16-24, with professional, paid employment opportunities at agencies, non-profit organizations and private sector companies throughout Northern Virginia.
 In a time when unemployment rates are at their highest amongst teens and young adults, it is programs like this that create jobs and professional opportunities that might not have otherwise existed.
 In addition to work experiences, young adults receive workforce development training focused on critical job readiness skills, including: workplace behavior, resume building, interviewing, networking, project management, and fiscal responsibility.
-In 2022, due to the COVID-19 Pandemic, SkillSource and Fairfax County DFS offered both paid work experiences for WIOA Youth, as well as a series of virtual workshops to over 40 young adults, referred by other county agencies, on employment and financial literacy topics.
+Referral partners include the Northern